 Simple English definitions for legal terms

-Read a random definition: crack
+Read a random definition: serial number

 Due Course, Payment In: When someone owes you money and they pay you at the right time, it's called payment in due course.
 This means they paid you when they were supposed to and didn't know of any problems with your right to receive the payment.
 It's like when you borrow a toy from a friend and promise to give it back in a week.
 If you give it back on time and your friend doesn't know of any problems with the toy, then you returned it in due course.